taufique71/taufique71.github.io/_posts/2017-10-09-clone-private-git-repository-at-docker-image-build-time.md

 Second, using a local HTTP server.
 <br>

-Idea was borrowed from another blog post.
+Idea was borrowed from another [blog post](https://farazdagi.com/2016/using-ssh-private-keys-securely-when-building-docker-images/).
-You can find it in the reference section of this post.
 Solution was to run a simple HTTP server from the location of the local ssh-key then from Dockerfile using one `'RUN'` instruction to download the ssh key, clone the repository and then remove the key.
 <br>